prawnzyy/tp/docs/DeveloperGuide.md

 called with this recipe, causing the recipe to be deleted from the recipe list.

-**Note**: If the argument is an invalid UUID (less than or equals to 0), a `ParseException` will be thrown and users will be informed that there is no recipe with that uuid.
+**Note**: If the argument is an invalid UUID (less than or equals to 0), a `ParseException` will be thrown and users will be informed that the index provided is invalid.

-**Note**: If the recipe with that UUID does not exist in the app, a `CommandException` will be thrown and users will be informed that there is no recipe with that uuid.
+**Note**: If the recipe with that UUID does not exist in the app, a `CommandException` will be thrown and users will be informed that there is no recipe with that index in the recipe book.

 The following sequence diagram shows how the DeleteCommand works:
 <img src="images/UML/deletesequencediagram.png" width="800px">

+**Note**: In the diagram, `uuid` is the `UniqueId` that was passed into the `DeleteCommand` object.

 **Note**: The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.